shaversj/100-days-of-code-r2/log.md

 -----
 ### Day 1: April 26, 2020

-**Today's Focus**: Reading txt files in Python
+**Today's Focus**: Setup github repo and parse CSV files in Java and Python

-My answer to a code challenge from [Practice Python](http://www.practicepython.org/exercise/2014/12/06/22-read-from-file.html)
+My answer to a code challenge from [Real Python](https://realpython.com/python-interview-problem-parsing-csv-files/)

 **Details**:

-- Explored various ways to read a file in Python
+- As I was working on the solution, I wrote unit test while in Python.

-- I used Counter from the Collections module to calculate the number of images in the file.
+- While using Java, I used BufferedReader to read the csv file.
+I also used myclassName.class.getResource(""") to determine the full path to a file in the resource folder.

 **Link to work**: [Github](days/01)